-Like other major metropolitan areas, The Hague has 4 park-and-ride facilities at the edge of the city where you can easily park your car and then take a tram to the city centre or to Scheveningen beach.
+Like other major metropolitan areas, The Hague has a number of park-and-ride facilities at the edge of the city where you can easily park your car and then take public transport to the city centre or to Scheveningen beach.

 The Netherlands has an extensive network of railways.
 The Nederlandse Spoorwegen, or NS, is the Netherlands Railway company and one of the most modern in Europe.
 Travelling by train has many advantages: trains in the Netherlands are most often on schedule, they are very comfortable and clean and most of the staff speaks English.
 The NS operates a night train, which stops at the Hollands Spoor station.